agential-ai/agential/README.md

 ---------

+## 🙏 Acknowledgement

-## Contributing
+## 😀 Contributing

 If you want to contribute, please check the [contributing.md](https://github.com/alckasoc/agential/blob/main/CONTRIBUTING.md) for guidelines!
-If you want to get in touch, please check out the [project document](https://equatorial-jobaria-9ad.notion.site/Project-Lifecycle-Management-70d65e9a76eb4c86b6aed007f717aa41?pvs=4) on Notion!
+Please check out the [project document timeline](https://equatorial-jobaria-9ad.notion.site/Project-Lifecycle-Management-70d65e9a76eb4c86b6aed007f717aa41?pvs=4) on Notion and reach out to us if you have any questions!

+## 😶‍🌫️ Contact Us!

+If you have any questions or suggestions, please feel free to reach out to tuvincent0106@gmail.com!